dywisor/roverlay/doc/rst/usage.rst

 * *PYMOD_FILE_LIST*, which lists the installed python module files and defaults to './roverlay_files.list'

-* *PYTHON*, name of path of the python interpreter that will run 'setup.py', defaults to 'python'
+* *PYTHON*, name or path of the python interpreter that is used to run 'setup.py', defaults to 'python'

 *roverlay* can later be uninstalled with ``make uninstall``.